magicalsoup/CCC-Junior-Prep/Lesson10 Graph Theory/README.md

 # DFS
 > it means ```depth first search```

-> it seraches through the graph by going  as deep as possible, then go back up and repeat the process
+> it searches through the graph by going as deep as possible, then go back up and repeat the process
 > it does this with the help of recursion
+> It